What Are Garlic Scapes?

 - 2 T pine nuts

-Blend all of the ingredients until smooth, (sometimes I add the pine nuts after blending if I want that crunch) and fold into a pound of cooked, hot pasta.
-Oh, my!
-(The recipe may also be used as a dip)
+Blend all of the ingredients until smooth in a blender or food processor (sometimes I add the pine nuts after blending if I want that crunch).

 Thank you for visiting Learning And Yearning.
 May "the LORD bless you and keep you; the LORD make his face shine upon you and be gracious to you; the LORD turn his face toward you and give you peace."
 Num 6:24-26